OWMC/scroll-depth/README.md

 Equally in another scenario where the user begins scrolling quickly, some checkpoints can be skipped due to the long timeout.
 To cover this scenario, the wording of the messages for the checkpoints makes clear that a checkpoint has been scrolled past, but doesn't assume that the user has cumulatively read everything.
 Alternatively in this scenario, we could log not just the latest checkpoint, but all of the checkpoints also passed prior.
 In this case I would change the architecture and use a `forEach` loop on the offsets object instead of using the `else if` series as I have

 I would like to know more context before taking on the job.
 For example, why exactly are we tracking this behaviour?
 What problem are we trying to solve?
+This could mean I would make small changes like adjusting the timeout value on the debounce.
+Or require significant design pattern changes or more.
 Users can behave in unexpected ways.
 Accounting for all those ways could expand the scope of this script.
 Having the reason for tracking the proposed behaviour may limit the scope, saving effort while still delivering the necessary value.

 ## Installation